leviens/Real-time-human-gesture-recognition-system/README.md

 The database is then used to train the neural network (which has a 3 layers architecture with dropout after each layer to handle overfitting) using the keras framework.

 The model obtains very high accuracy on the test set (99%), with close to perfect performance on every gesture, by various metrics (precision, recall, f1 score).

-The videos have been taken by different people and in different cam scenarios, with different webcams, to reduce the bias.
+The videos have been taken by different people and in different cam scenarios, with different webcams, to reduce the bias;
-However most of the data comes from videos of me in my room, therefore when used in different scenarios some loss in performance is to be expected.
+however, most of the data comes from videos of me in my room, therefore when used in different scenarios some loss in performance is to be expected.

 A lot of work is done by the mediapipe hand landmarker, and it will work differently with different setups and illumination conditions.

 ## Licensing: